geo-data/cesium-terrain-builder/README.md

 [GDAL](http://www.gdal.org) supported raster format representing a Digital Terrain Model (DTM) and convert this to terrain tiles.

-See the tools provided with the library (e.g. `terrain-build`) for an example on how the the library is used to achieve this.
+See the source code for the tools provided with the library (e.g. `terrain-build`) for examples on how the the library is used to achieve this.

 ### Documentation